banksio/KeyboardDisplay/README.md

 A small, simple Windows app to notify when caps lock, num lock or scroll lock are toggled, via a popup in the bottom right corner of the desktop.

-This application is currently in alpha: It is not recommended to rely on this program right now, but please feel free to test it and report any bugs found, or new features that may be beneficial!
+This application is currently in beta: There may still be some rough edges, but please feel free to test it and report any bugs found, or new features that may be beneficial!
 ## Install
 ### Prerequisites
 * Windows 7 SP1, Windows 8.1, or Windows 10.